I was born in south-east London in the early seventies, one of a number of babies produced due to the miner’s strikes of that

 As pointed to before, my father dying was a big deal for me.
 I spent years trying to find ways to get his attention, mostly through football, but he’d been there and done that with my older brothers.
 It didn’t matter if I won a trophy or two, my older brother would win an even bigger one.
 He was better than me, I knew that and accepted it.

-I knew my father liked the old war movies and enjoyed talking about the subject of war, not quite to the same extent as Uncle Albert from Only Fools and Horses, but enough to know it was something that piqued his interest.
-So at thirteen, I joined the sea cadets.
+I knew my father liked old war movies and enjoyed talking about great battles.
+It was nice to find a subject that piqued his interest, so at twelve, I joined the sea cadets.
 I’d finally found something that made him take notice of me.
 I talked to him about joining the Royal Navy and becoming a helicopter pilot.
 It wasn’t too long after that he became ill and died.
 It all seemed to happen so quickly.
 I was angry with him for leaving, but I took it out on myself.

 I headed straight for the bathroom on the ship and paced about not knowing what to do with myself.
 Then there was this feeling in my stomach, as though something was trying to burrow into or out of it.
 I had this sudden explosion of tears and fell to the floor struggling for breath.
 When I got to my feet, I walked over to the wash hand basin and stared into the mirror above.
 At this point, I cannot recall at all what I was thinking.
 I plugged the hole and filled the sink with water before plummeting my face into the basin.
 I tried desperately to keep my head under the water and drown myself.
 I wanted the horrible emotions and feelings to stop.
 I just didn’t know how to deal with or cope with what I’d just been told.
 It wasn’t possible for my father to die.
 He couldn’t just leave like this.